BrewBlox/brewblox-documentation/docs/user/control_chains.md

 ### PWM with Mutex and Balancing

-The result of a mutex on the digital pins and a Balancer ensuring that the PWM blocks leave enough OFF time for each other, is that the PWM cycles overlap.
+The result of a mutex on the digital actuators and a Balancer ensuring that the PWM blocks leave enough OFF time for each other, is that the PWM cycles overlap.
 As soon as one element turns off, the other one can turn on.
 If the PWM period is configured to be 4 seconds, the power will switch between elements every 2 seconds if they are balanced 50/50.
 The power draw through your fuses will be nearly 100%.